-His staff struggled to live up to his lofty aspirations, and there was real concern about how things would play out.
+Her staff struggled to live up to Pearl's lofty aspirations, and there was real concern about how things would play out.
+Students were not getting the attention they deserved, and their needs were not being adequately met.

-While everyone respected Abe, he knew that something needed to change, and quick.
+While everyone loved Pearl, she knew that something needed to change, and quick.

-He was on the Burnout Freeway and repeatedly told me that if he didn't find a way to lead up as well as down, he would have no choice but to move on.
+She was on the Burnout Freeway and repeatedly told me that if she didn't find a way to delegate more and share her burden, she would have no choice but to resign.

-His path was simply unsustainable.
+Her path was simply unsustainable.